hatyuki/p5-jprsa/README.md

-jprsa
+JP RSA
 =====

-Test of RSA communication between Perl and JavaScript.
+Test of the RSA communication between Perl and JavaScript.